Our Preferred Paint Brands

 Use two coats of primer when:

-You can skip using a primer if you decide to use a self-priming paint.
+You can skip using a primer if you decide to use self-priming paint.
+If you have any more questions about interior painting, contact us today!

-Without going too complicated with the math, there are formulas to use to determine the amount of paint needed.
+Without going too complicated with the math, there are formulas we use to determine the amount of paint required for an interior paint project.
 This will also depend on the number of coats of paint you’ll be applying.
-Feel free to ask your Bonds Décor Ottawa paint specialist about how much paint you’ll need.
+Feel free to ask our Ottawa paint store specialists at Bonds Decor about how much paint you’ll need.
 A general rule of thumb is to divide the number of square feet of wall or ceiling space by the number of square feet a gallon of paint can cover.
 This second number can and does vary by paints.
 The paint company’s website should have this data available.
-We’d be happy to find out for you!